StuartJO/plotSurfaceROIBoundary/README.md

 <img src="./figures/sulc_edge_faces_interp.png" width="100%">

+## But Stuart how does it all work!?!

+The gist is, a triangular mesh is just a graph.
+Vertices which are on the boundary of a region will have edges that connect not only to other vertices that make up that region, but to edges to vertices of other regions as well.
+Therefore all we need to do is find vertices whose neighbours (i.e., other vertices they are directly connected by an edge to) are from a different region (essentially we are just pulling out subnetworks).
+Then you can use this information to plot a boundary in the different ways I discuessed above.

 ## Issues

 If the surface of a particular region is very complex many of the boundary plotting approaches may not work especially well.
 My code makes some assumptions and these can be violated at times.
 However I have found that these issue are only noticable if you zoom all the way in.
-If in doubt, the 'faces' method should be fairly robust to weirdness
+If in doubt, the 'faces' method should be fairly robust to weirdness.
+Also if the mesh has any holes in it, you may get strange results, but that is your fault for using a mesh with a hole in it :)